KristianLyng/varnishfoo/chapter-2.rst

 regular cache duration.
 If the object is requested during this period, the cached variant of the object is sent to the client, while Varnish issues a request to the backend server in parallel.
-This can also be described as `stale while updating`.
+This can also be described as `stale while revalidate`.
 This happens even with zero configuration for Varnish, and is covered detailed in later chapters.
 For now, it's good to just get used to issuing an extra request to Varnish after the expiry time to see the update take place.